Jordaneddielinton93/Amigo_qouteGen/README.md

 Firebase has recently upgraded their code to use a new layout so i had to google search and trial and test untill i could get it working.

 I really enjoyed working on this project.
-Next time im going to try mongoDb Atlas since i have been learning that and it seem very simple like firebase they now use cloud storage with async data
+Next time im going to try mongoDb Atlas, since i have been learning that and it seems very simple like firebase they now use cloud storage with async data

 # Author: Jordan Linton